wso2/docs-choreo-dev/en/developer-docs/docs/references/troubleshoot-choreo.md

 - ### After securing a web application with managed authentication,  I’m not able to add users who can sign in to the application.

-      For step-by-step instructions on how to manage users with Choreo's built-in identity provider (IdP), see [Configure a User Store with the Built-In IdP](../administer/configure-a-user-store-with-built-in-idp.md).
+      For step-by-step instructions on how to manage users with {{ product_name }}'s built-in identity provider (IdP), see [Configure a User Store with the Built-In IdP](../administer/configure-a-user-store-with-built-in-idp.md).

       For details on setting up other OpenID Connect (OIDC) supported IdPs, see [Manage OAuth Keys](../authentication-and-authorization/secure-web-applications-with-managed-authentication.md#step-3-configure-the-identity-provider-for-the-web-application).